-In October 2025, the Law Society announced plans to retire PLTC and adopt the Bar admission training program designed by the Canadian Centre for Professional Legal Education (CPLED).
-We are confident that CPLED’s Practice Readiness Education Program (PREP) will be an enriching and dynamic education experience that will effectively equip future BC lawyers with the relevant skills and depth of knowledge they need to enter the profession.
+In October 2025, the Law Society announced its plans to retire PLTC in 2026 and adopt the bar admission training program designed by the Canadian Centre for Professional Legal Education (CPLED).
+CPLED’s Practice Readiness Education Program (PREP) is an enriching and dynamic education experience that will equip future BC lawyers with the relevant skills and depth of knowledge they need to enter the profession.

 About PREP